 A kids' menu features all the usual children’s favourites, while the dessert menu includes bubuh injin (a sweet and sticky black rice pudding, named after the colour of the rice husk and served with coconut milk sauce).

-Groceries and beverages are charged at cost price which is subject to service charge and government tax.
+Groceries and beverages are charged at cost price plus 20% handling fee which is subject to service charge and government tax.
 Guests will be requested to provide grocery money in advance, and the staff will do the shopping and keep the receipts for reference.
 To make the most of the kitchen and give staff time to shop, it is a good idea to plan meals with the staff the evening before.
 The villa is on the coast so fresh seafood is usually easy to come by (good squid and prawns as well as fish and small lobsters).
 Meat is sourced from quality suppliers and the chef will buy other ingredients from the market on a daily basis.